VeraMendes/CS-Build-Week-2/day_4/DS_concepts.md

 What if we want to build a model for predicting prices?
 Are prices distributed normally?
 Do we need to do any pre-processing for prices?

 What are the methods for solving linear regression do you know?
+The Linear Regression Equation
+The equation has the form Y= a + bX, where Y is the dependent variable (that's the variable that goes on the Y axis), X is the independent variable (i.e. it is plotted on the X axis), b is the slope of the line and a is the y-intercept.

 What is gradient descent?
 How does it work?
+Gradient descent is an optimization algorithm used to minimize some function by iteratively moving in the direction of steepest descent as defined by the negative of the gradient.
+In machine learning, we use gradient descent to update the parameters of our model.
+With gradient descent we try to find the global minima, even though sometimes we get stuck on a local minima.

 What is the normal equation?

 What is SGD - stochastic gradient descent?
 What's the difference with the usual gradient descent?
+So in a nutshell, Stochastic is one by one approach whereas, batch gradient descent is one go approach.
+Another difference between two is Stochastic gradient descent is faster than normal gradient descent.
+Gradient descent is a simple optimization procedure that you can use with many machine learning algorithms. ...
+Stochastic gradient descent refers to calculating the derivative from each training data instance and calculating the update immediately.

 Which metrics for evaluating regression models do you know?